dotnet/dotnet-docker/samples/selecting-images.md

 There are many .NET Core images that are available that you can use.
 Some are very general and others are intended to satisfy more specific needs.
 Together, they satisfy a wide variety of scenarios.

-You can use the referenced images and tags with the docker CLI, for example with `docker pull` or `docker run`, or as part of a FROM statement within a Dockerfile.
+You can use the referenced images and tags with the docker CLI, for example with `docker pull`, `docker run`, or as part of a FROM statement within a Dockerfile.

 ## Repos